Thomas Penn: Return to England

-Personal life, family and legacy
+Personal life

 On 22 August 1751, Penn married Lady Juliana Fermor, the daughter of Thomas Fermor, 1st Earl of Pomfret; the 22-year old Juliana was 27 years younger than her spouse.
 One year after their marriage, Penn commissioned painter Arthur Devis to paint portraits of both himself and his wife.
 As noted by English historian Charlotte Fell-Smith, though he was born into a Quaker family, Penn gradually abandoned several aspects of the faith over the course of his life, and his disassociation from the Quaker faith was confirmed by marrying Juliana in a Church of England church.

-Together, Penn and Juliana had seven children over the course of their marriage: four sons and three daughters.
+Penn and Juliana had seven children over the course of their marriage: four sons and three daughters.
 His sons included John, who served as the High Sheriff of Buckinghamshire in 1798 and sat in the British House of Commons as a member of parliament for Helston from 1802 to 1805, and Granville, who was a writer and scriptural geologist who was elected to the American Philosophical Society in 1836.
 John also greatly expanded Stoke Park, Buckinghamshire, an English country house which Penn had bought in 1760, with designs from architect James Wyatt.